Playabl-io/docs/docs/communities/getting-started.md

 ### Manage

-The Manage page is limited to community admins and is the area for updating and configuring the community.
-From here, you can change various community settings and perform managements tasks such as assigning member roles and access.
+Manage contains several pages that are limited to community admins and can be used to update and configure the community.
+From here, you can change various community settings and perform management tasks such as assigning member roles and access, update the furthest posting date, configure integrations, and others.